paxfeline/hearsay/build-journal.md

 #### props

 One thing I don't hate about React is the way you can supply data to a component through "props."
 The Hear-Say version of this is to include a `props` attribute for a component, if desired.
-Like all HTML attributes (including ones that are interpretted as JavaScript code), they are stored as strings.
+Like all HTML attributes (including ones that are interpreted as JavaScript code), they are stored as strings.
 One convenience Hear-Say provides is a special getter method for `props`.

 This is what it looks like: